AICrafterZheng/AI-Frontiers-Digest/README.md

   - Reddit
   - Product Hunt
   - LinkedIn
-- Add Audio playlist to auto-play next audio.

 Let me know what do you like to see!
-Join our [Discord](https://discord.gg/Ukbeb8rDmm).
+Join our [Discord](https://discord.gg/Ukbeb8rDmm), or provide feedback on [Feedback](https://aicrafter.canny.io/feature-requests).

 ## Contributing